Network: the last great film about The News

 Howard Beale, over the cliff, a news man screaming on-air about the insanity of the news, is perfectly acceptable, because the audience is simply responding to Beale’s inchoate outrage and their own.
 Nothing deeper is explored.
 What could have resulted in a true popular rebellion is short-circuited.
 Beale becomes a crazy loon, a novelty item.
 Yet one more distraction.

-When, in a brief interlude of clarity, he begins telling his audience about the takeover of society by mega-corporations, his show droops.
+When, in a brief interlude of clarity, he begins telling his audience about the takeover of society by mega-corporations and mega-money, his show droops.
 Ratings collapse.
 Diana is no longer interested in him; she wants to sack him.

 However, Arthur Jensen, the head of the corporation that owns the television network, wants to keep Beale on the air, as a messenger of the “galactic truth” about the beneficial integration of all human activity under the rubric of global money and global power.
 He converts Beale to his cause.